contentful/contentful-space-sync/README.md

                                   database indexing
                                   [default: 5000]

-  --fresh                         Ignores an existing sync token and syncs from
-                                  the start
-                                  [boolean]

   --sync-token-dir                Defines the path for storing sync token files
                                   (default path is the current directory)
                                   [string]